What is Upcycling and Why is it Important? (Explained)

-Many common household items can be upcycled and greatly benefit the environment, society, and economy.
+Many everyday household items can be upcycled and greatly benefit the environment, society, and economy.

 What is the difference between recycling and upcycling?

 The difference between upcycling and recycling is the transformation process.
-Recycling takes common household materials (e.g. paper, metal, plastic, or glass) and turns them back into a raw form.
-The raw form is then used to convert it into a reusable material.
+Recycling takes common household materials (e.g., paper, metal, plastic, or glass) and turns them back into a raw form.
+The raw form is then converted into reusable material.

 For example, a soda can be recycled back into its raw form of aluminum, and newspaper is recycled into its raw form of paper.
-Whereas, upcycling is turning an unwanted item into a material or product of higher quality without sending it to a recycling center.
+Upcycling is turning an unwanted item into a material or product of higher quality without sending it to a recycling center.

 Upcycling requires creativity and a DIY (do it yourself) attitude.
-The commonality between recycling and upcycling is that they both reduce the amount of human waste produced and end up in the landfill.
+The commonality between recycling and upcycling is that they reduce the amount of human waste produced and end up in landfills.

 Why is Upcycling Important?